Updated January 3, 2021

 If they say they are a registered breeder, you should be able to cross-check this against breeder lists for each state.
 Here are the NSW breeder lists, but bear in mind these might not always be up to date.

 More recently, registration is becoming mandatory in Australia for all breeders, not just pure breeds.
-This won’t apply in SA until July 2018, but the Queensland dog breeder register should be what it will look like.
+From July 2018, breeders in this state must supply their registration number and personal details.
 Once the law is in place in your state, it will be up to you to check the number they supply is accurate.

 Australian quarantine laws make importation of dogs very expensive and very difficult.
 If the breeder claims to be bringing a dog from outside of Australia, it’s almost certainly a scam.

 Check The Documents

 Most well-bred pets come with vaccination, microchip and vet history.
 It’s a smart idea to ask to see copies of these, even if you’re just wanting to know more about the puppy.
 These should all make sense with times, dates and places.
 Puppies in Victoria must now be microchipped for sale.
 Read here how to check the registration of a microchip number.

 Call Or Drop In